BillockConsulting/github_technical_test/README.md

 * `webhook` endpoint, when an error occurs - responds with 500 and logs a message using `logger.error`
 * any other endpoint results in a 404

-I hard-coded the username to assign the issue to, the repo to hold the issue, and the organization.
-These are available as class constants in file lib/github_communicator.rb.
+I hard-coded the username to assign the issue to, and the repo to hold the issue.
+The organization, and the deleted repo name, are pulled from the webhook body.
+The hardcoded values are available as class constants in file lib/github_communicator.rb.
 If you like, I can easily rewrite this to use additional environment variables and make this code more flexible.

 ## Development environment